eriklarko/threadwell/models/scene-detection/README.md

 DPSy program that takes a whole book as input and outputs a JSON array of scenes

+For now hard-coded to run with Alice in Wonderland

 # To run

 1. run download_nltk_data.py